YoungWoong-Cho/YoungWoong-Cho.github.io/_posts/paper_review/2021-09-28-Convolutional_Recurrent_Network_for_Road_Boundary_Extraction.md

   caption: "Photo credit: [**Unsplash**](https://unsplash.com/photos/8e2gal_GIE8)"
 ---

----
-> Extraction of drivable road boundary is important for self-driving cars.
-In this paper, the authors propose a convolutional recurrent network that extracts the road boundary from LiDAR and camera images.

 ### Preliminary
 - If you think you are not familiar with **convolutional neural network**, check out this [post](https://www.youtube.com).